Eye music: Eye music and puzzle-solving

-The difficulty in definition is also apparent with border-line cryptographic contrapuntal works such as puzzle canons, which appear in the score entirely as a bare line of notes with clefs, rests, time signatures, or key signatures as clues to reveal multiple lines of music in canon.
-(Closer to true cryptographic works would be those with soggetto cavato, where letters are embedded in the work using their solfège names.)
+The difficulty in definition is also apparent with border-line cryptographic contrapuntal works such as puzzle canons, which appear in the score entirely as a bare line of notes with clefs, rests, time signatures, key signatures or brief cryptic clues in Latin to reveal multiple lines of music in canons of diminution, augmentation, etc. (Closer to true cryptographic works would be those with soggetto cavato, where letters are embedded in the work using their solfège names.)
 As an example, a puzzle canon might be notated as one line of music with two key signatures and clefs, where the worked-out result will be a two-voice canon with one voice the retrograde (reverse) of the other.
 In itself the score with the clues alone is not eye music.
 But represent the same work "graphically spelled out," however, say with a drawing of the clued score facing a mirror, and the score/drawing becomes eye music.

 The type of puzzle canon is also a factor.
 A four-voiced circular canon, when notated as a puzzle canon, may remain an un-worked-out single line of notes, and be inadmissible as eye music.
 When that single line of notes is inscribed in a graphical shape it becomes eye music, even if the contrapuntal puzzle remains unsolved.